 The valedictorian represents both academic and personal achievement.
-The valedictorian will be selected from the group of students having a GPA of 3.70 or higher, the group who have earned High or Highest Honors.
-The College's Campus President will select a student from this group to be the valedictorian for the graduation ceremony based on additional input from faculty and staff about public speaking skills, personal achievements, and rapport with the class.
+The valedictorian will be selected from the group of students with a GPA of 3.70 or higher who have earned High or Highest Honors.
+The Institute Campus President will select a student from this group to be the valedictorian for the graduation ceremony based on additional input from faculty and staff about public speaking skills, personal achievements, and rapport with the class.
 The valedictorian's responsibilities may include representing and addressing the graduating class at the graduation ceremony.